operand/agency/docs/README.md

 An agent's `id` is used to identify the agent within the space.
 Other agents may send messages to `"Chatty"` by using that `id`, as we'll see later.

-`id`'s are not necessarily unique.
-Two agents may declare the same `id` and will receive duplicate messages.
+`id`'s are unique.
+Two agents may not declare the same `id` within the same space.

 ## Defining Actions